 Do you want to boost sales of a particular product in your WooCommerce store?
-You should consider implementing a volume pricing discount like bulk pricing or tiered pricing!
+You should consider implementing a volume pricing discount like bulk pricing or tiered pricing for woocommerce!

 Tiered pricing is a pricing method where sellers segment the pricing as an incentive to encourage bulk purchases.
 With tiered pricing, you can appeal to a wider (and more varied) audience by catering to different demand rates and price ranges, as the price per unit changes based on the quantity of a specific item sold.